 In my experience as a digital nomad in Mexico, this is most problematic coming into the Mexico City airport.
 For example, I was given a 90-day visa in the spring of 2022, but when I arrived directly in Puerto Vallarta, I was given 180 days.

 So if you’re planning to stay a while in Mexico, you should consider a temporary resident visa, which grants temporary residence for a period greater than 180 days and less than four years.
-It’s not an official digital nomad visa, but almost all my nomad friends who call Mexico home use it as it’s relatively easy to get.
+It’s not an official digital nomad visa, but it’s the best option if you’re living long-term in Mexico.
+I’m so happy to have mine now!

 After four years, you can apply for permanent residence.
 No matter what path you choose, visit a local Mexican consulate or embassy for more information.